-Program Description: Establish a virtual green building center to serve as a central repository for all available green building rebates and incentives.
+Program: Establish a virtual green building center to serve as a central repository for all available green building rebates and incentives.
 Develop informational handouts on passive solar design and other relevant topics to encourage energy and water efficiency.
 Establish cost neutral incentives the City can offer for energy efficient construction and/or renewable energy systems.
 Apply for grant funding to fund a residential weatherization program.
 Identify utility and/or non-profit partnerships to facilitate energy efficient building upgrades.
+Make information available in Spanish.